 Sports fishing has to be one of the best top things to do in Cabo.
 In particular, this is the place to be if you’ve ever wanted to catch a marlin bigger than you are.
 There’s plenty of charter operators in both San Lucas and San Jose.

-Barely an hour from Cabos San Lucas, Todos Santos is easily one of the best things to do around Los Cabos – and nobody knows about it!
+Barely an hour from Cabos San Lucas, a trip to Todos Santos is easily one of the best things to do around Los Cabos – and nobody really knows about it!

 That’s right; despite the persistent popularity of Los Cabos, somehow this tiny surf town has managed to keep things surprisingly mellow.
 There’s a few museums around town, along with a smattering of art galleries and good restaurants around the center of town.